 Brian Kolak has deep experience serving clients including NASA, United Launch Alliance, Boeing, and Lockheed Martin while delivering exceptional electrical, communication, and fire alarm engineering services.
 As a skilled leader, he guides a team of dedicated engineers, fostering a culture of excellence and innovation.
 Brian has been supporting aerospace programs since 2007 and serves Salas O’Brien as a Senior Vice President in charge of Quality Engineering.
 Contact him at [email protected].

 Jeff Longshore, PE

 Jeff Longshore provided civil and environmental design for Space Launch Complex 41.
 Jeff leads teams of civil engineers and computer-aided designers.
 With the Merritt Island team since 2011, Jeff specializes in high-profile projects with challenging parameters.
 He has a Bachelor of Science in Civil Engineering from the University of Central Florida.
 Contact him at [email protected].

 Jason Menzies, PE

-Jason Menzies was the project manager for the modifications at Cape Canaveral Launch Complex 41.
+Jason Menzies was the project manager for the modifications at Space Launch Complex 41.
 Jason leads a team of dedicated mechanical, aerospace, & fire protection engineers.
 With the Merritt Island team since 2007, Jason has led hundreds of mission critical projects.
 He has a Bachelor of Science in Mechanical Engineering from the University of Florida.
-Jason serves as a Vice President at Salas O’Brien.
+Jason serves as a Senior Vice President at Salas O’Brien.
 Contact him at [email protected].